TimKitGit/docsify/docs/pers_cab_website_creation.md

 # New API connection
 For use API methods you need to create a connection (in our system we name it "website").
+>:bulb: During the initial connection, the base website (for test and production mode) is created by our support team.
+If you want to have a several connections to our system you need to create additional websites

 You can do it in your "Profile"
 - [Where is my Profile?](#First-step)
 - [How to create my new connection?](#Second-step)